kimjayney/locationbackend-e2e/README.md

 - Add location table each user when registered.

 ## 2025-08-13
 - Add feature for control share location by user.
-(In progress)
+(Completed)